Nikon d3500 vs Nikon d5600 comparison:

 Connectivity Comparison:

-When selecting a camera for a particular imaging application, the degree to which the camera can interact with its surroundings may be significant.
+When selecting a camera for a particular imaging application, the degree to which it can interact with its surroundings may be significant.

-It is noteworthy that the D5600 supports wifi, which might be an efficient way to send image data to a point away from the camera.
+Notably, the D5600 supports wifi, which might efficiently send image data to a point away from the camera.

 The D3500, in comparison, lacks wifi functionality.